-An agent who has connection in the professional world is generally more experienced.
+An agent who has a connection in the professional world is generally more experienced.

-Annuities are not always the answer, better agents will have a referral base to these services.
-Any agent that will not refer is one who is afraid of losing a client, a bad sign.
+Annuities are not always the answer, and better agents will have a referral base to these services.
+Any agent that will not refer is afraid of losing a client, a bad sign.

 Annuity agents are generally paid via a finder’s fee from the annuity company that an annuity is issued.
 If an agent asks for additional fees, best to look elsewhere

-Risk usually relates to these decisions, all good agents will complete a full and complete fact finder so they have a full understanding of your situation as well as your goals and desires.
-Any agent that starts by talking about product is a poor choice as your agent.
+Risk usually relates to these decisions, and all good agents will complete a full and complete fact finder, so they have a thorough understanding of your situation as well as your goals and desires.
+Any agent that starts by talking about a product is a poor choice as your agent.
 Remember, annuities provide specific benefits, make sure you fully understand the benefits provided by the annuity being recommended.
 The recommendation can only come AFTER a full gathering of facts and goals,

-The answer should be based on the fact finder and what you are using the annuity for.
-If it is income it could be one allocation, accumulation another.
+The answer should be based on the fact finder and why you are considering an annuity.
+If it is income, it could be one allocation, accumulation another.

-- Do you help with the best uses of when we assess our social security?
-How does our pension and IRA work to maximize our retirement income?
+Do you help with the best uses when we assess our social security?
+How do our pension and IRA work to maximize our retirement income?

 All good agents will have access to software that will help illustrate your options.
-Because of the fact finder which would be completed early in the process, an agent can help coordinate your safe and guarantee income options.
+Because of the fact finder, which would be completed early in the process, an agent can help coordinate your safe and guaranteed income options.

-Safety, guarantees, inflation concerns and options to help offset inflation, long term care and how assets could be used as well as other health concerns.
+Safety, guarantees, inflation concerns, and options to help offset inflation, long-term care, and how assets could be used, and other health concerns.